 Trend-following is an active strategy, a timing mechanism, which is informed by price moves and adjusts its positions accordingly.
 This allows the Fund to perform irrespective of the prevailing macro-economic trends.
-Historically, bursts of inflation and disinflation have presented good opportunities for the strategy, and we anticipate that the current environment, which fits this narrative, should be no different.
+Going into Q3 2024, the Fund's main risk exposures in declining order are net long US dollar, long equities, short fixed income, short agriculturals, long metals, long energies, long credit risk.

-Details on the principal risks and investment or economic uncertainties that the Company might face are outlined in Note 6 of the aggregated financial statements.
+Details of the principal risks and investment or economic uncertainties that the Company might face are outlined in Note 6 of the aggregated financial statements.

-AHL Partners LLP August 2023
+AHL Partners LLP August 2024

-&lt;sup>1 Performance data is shown net of fees with income reinvested, as at 30 June 2023, and does not take into account sales and redemption charges where such costs are applicable.
-Returns are calculated of (up to) 3% management fees and 20% performance fees for Man AHL Diversified PCC Limited A USD share class.
+Performance data is shown net of fees with income reinvested, as at 30 June 2024, and does not take into account sales and redemption charges where such costs are applicable.
+Returns are calculated for Man AHL Diversified PCC Limited share class.
 Other share classes may charge higher fees.
 Please consult the Prospectus or Key Investor Information Document ('KIID') for more information.

-The above Investment Manager's Report is a commentary for the period 1 July 2022 to 30 June 2023.
+The above Investment Manager's Report is a commentary for the period 1 July 2023 to 30 June 2024.
 It does not include or take account of any movements, returns or market information for subsequent periods.
 Past performance is not indicative of future results.
 Returns may increase or decrease as a result of currency fluctuations.
 The organisations and/or financial instruments mentioned are for reference purposes only.
 The content of this material should not be construed as a recommendation for their purchase or sale.
 Certain indices/measures mentioned on this page have been provided for information purposes only.
 They are intended to provide a comparative indication of particular asset classes, investment sectors, or financial markets more widely ("market backdrop").
 Unless indicated otherwise, the investment process of the fund is independent of these indices/measures.

-Aggregated statement of financial position

-As at 30 June 2023
+Aggregated statement of financial position As at 30 June 2024